I get this question often. What’s the Google PM interview process? How should I prepare?

-If you’re resume is selected as a candidate, you’ll get an email from a Google recruiter to schedule a 30-minute review of your background and ask some high-level questions.
-The recruiter will try to match you to an open position for which you may be a good fit.
+If selected as a candidate, a Google recruiter will email you to schedule a 30-minute review of your background.
+The recruiter tries to match you to an open position for which you may be a good fit.

 Preparation for the recruiter screening

-Be ready to discuss your background, skillset, and anything that’s on your resume.
+Be ready to discuss anything that’s on your resume.
 The recruiter may screen you out if they don’t think that you have the right skills for a position or the right attitude.

-Consider this, the recruiter is trying to get a quick sense of whether you have a shot at getting hired.
-They speak to about a hundred people before they come across one person that will successfully make it through the process.
-As such, be prepared to give them a reason to ‘bet’ on you and put you through the process.
+Consider this, the recruiter just wants to know if you have a shot at getting hired.
+They speak to about a hundred people before they come across one that will get hired.
+Give them a reason to bet on you and move you forward in the process.

 Step 3.
 45-minute phone interview with a Product Manager.

 The next step is a 45-minute phone interview with a current PM.

 Since there’s a lot to the this, I wrote a more in-depth article on how to prepare: How to prepare for your Google PM interview.

 Google wants to see how you think about problems.
 Expect to solve hypothetical problems and situations during the interview.
 Practice, don’t just show up.
 I practiced using questions from the Cracking the PM Interview* book.